Railways in Canberra: Kingston to Civic Centre Station

-The tracks along the Kingston to Civic Centre line were removed in March 1940 due to wartime demands for iron,though this was not seen as permanent closure of the rail corridor.
-A map of Canberra published in December 1940, nine months after the rails were removed, shows the planned railway route from present day Fyshwick, deviating south to Narrabundah along Kootara Cresent, then north over the Causeway to the City via Russell.
+The tracks along the Kingston to Civic Centre line were removed in March 1940 due to wartime demands for iron, though this was not seen as permanent closure of the rail corridor.
+A map of Canberra published in December 1940, nine months after the rails were removed, shows the planned railway route from present day Fyshwick, deviating south to Narrabundah along Kootara Crescent, then north over the Causeway to the City via Russell.
 From Braddon, the line was planned to extend northwards along present-day Lonsdale Street, parallel to Northbourne Avenue.
 In 1946 the Braddon Progress and Welfare Association called for the North Canberra railway to be re-established, noting that people has purchased property on the north-side of Canberra on the understanding that a railway would be provided.
 The Association further noted that construction of a railway from Canberra to Yass was an ultimate objective of the Canberra plan.

 In February 1950 the Minister for the Interior announced the National Capital Planning and Development Committee (a predecessor to the NCA) had abandoned plans for a Canberra City railway, noting there were distinct disadvantages in having a railway in the centre of a city's development 'from a modern point of view', such as the undesirability of level crossings and the cost of cuttings to avoid these.
 Having carefully considered the 'railway problem', the NCPDC advised there was 'no necessity to provide for a railway route within the City', and the reserved railway corridor should be developed for other purposes.
 The Government was quick to act on the decision and by March that year proposals to convert the Railway Reserve between Cooyong Street and Girrahween Street to minor industrial leases were criticised by residents of neighbouring Torrens Street who wanted to preserve pine trees along the corridor as open space.
 The Railway Reserve in Braddon was reclassified as a road and named Lonsdale Street by June.
 By 1953 the City end of the railway corridor was being sold off for retail and business development along the newly constructed Garema Place and Bunda Street, both of which were Gazetted in October 1952.